Indian fish names english-hindi-marathi

 The Ultimate Indian Fish Glossary: Regional Names, Taste, Bones & Chef’s Tips

-As an Executive Sous Chef with over 15 years in professional hotel kitchens, I’ve noticed one constant struggle shared by home cooks, food lovers, and even young chefs:
+As an Executive Sous Chef with over 13 years in professional hotel kitchens, I’ve noticed one constant struggle shared by home cooks, food lovers, and even young chefs: the language barrier at the fish market.

 You may know you want King Mackerel for a recipe, but your local fishmonger in Mumbai calls it Surmai, while in Kerala it’s known as Neymeen.
 Or you might see Tuna listed on an international menu and wonder if it’s the same as the Kupa fish you see at coastal docks.